-In 2017 I am writing notes for many programmes in Chamber Music New Zealand’s Kaleidoscopes 2017 series: Ensemble Paladino, Masaaki Suzuki and Julliard 415, Kathryn Stott and NZSQ, Kuijken Quartet, Takacs Quartet, and Houstoun & Hristova.
+In 2017 I provided notes for many programmes in Chamber Music New Zealand’s Kaleidoscopes 2017 series: Ensemble Paladino, Masaaki Suzuki and Julliard 415, Kathryn Stott and NZSQ, Kuijken Quartet, Takacs Quartet, and Houstoun & Hristova.

 Sample Programme Note